 44. Termination by us

-We may, by written notice to you, terminate your Contract:
+We may, by written notice to you, immediately terminate your Contract if:

 (a) at any time (except during the period of the Minimum Term), on 30 days’ written notice to you;

-(e) immediately if we become entitled to suspend the Service, and the suspension continues for more than a month (except for as long as an Insolvency Protection Stay applies);
+(d) we become entitled to suspend the Service, and the suspension continues for more than a month;

-(f) immediately if we reasonably suspect that you, your Staff or your End User has infringed or attempted to infringe our Intellectual Property Rights;
+(e) we reasonably suspect that you, Your Staff or your End User has infringed or attempted to infringe our Intellectual Property Rights;

-(j) immediately if you are, or become, a carrier or carriage service provider under the Telecommunications Act; or
+(i) you are, or become, a carrier or a provider of Telecommunications Service under the Telecommunications Act; or

 45. Termination by you